-Stage, film, and television actor Ulrich Mühe, winner of the 2006 European Film Award for best actor, died of stomach cancer at his home in Walbeck, in the state of Saxony-Anhalt, on July 22.
-He was 54.
+Stage, film, and television actor Ulrich Mühe, winner of last year’s Best Actor European Film Award, died at age 54 on July 22 at his home in Walbeck, in the state of Saxony-Anhalt.

-Mühe's European Film Award was recognition for his excellent performance as a Stasi agent who, while spying on a playwright (Sebastian Koch) and his lover (Martina Gedeck), starts questioning the ethics of his job – and his allegiance to the party line – in Florian Henckel von Donnersmarck's Das Leben der Anderen / The Lives with Others.
-Mühe's performance, in fact, is the best thing about this conventional melodrama that became a huge box office hit in Germany, and that went on to win numerous best film honors in Germany and abroad, including the 2006 German Film Academy's Lola, the European Film Academy, the Italian Film Academy's David di Donatello, and the 2007 Oscar for best foreign-language film.
+Mühe’s European Film Award was recognition for his excellent performance as a Stasi agent who, while spying on a playwright (Sebastian Koch) and his lover (Martina Gedeck), starts questioning the ethics of his job – and his allegiance to the party line – in Florian Henckel von Donnersmarck’s The Lives with Others / Das Leben der Anderen.
+Mühe’s performance, in fact, is the best thing about this conventional melodrama that became a huge box office hit in Germany, and that went on to win numerous best film honors in Germany and abroad, including the 2006 German Film Academy’s Lola, the European Film Academy, the Italian Film Academy’s David di Donatello, and the 2007 Oscar for best foreign-language film.

 Mühe himself asserted that he was spied on by the Stasi, going on to accuse one of his former wives, actress Jenny Gröllmann, of being a former Stasi informant.